Wellington Choral Society

 PATRON: ELIZABETH WATTS

 Welcome to Wellington Choral Society.
-We’re a friendly choir with about 80 members, and in 2015 we celebrated our 75th anniversary.
+We’re a friendly choir with about 80 members, and in 2015 we celebrated our 75th anniversary, though our choral roots lie in the mid-19th century.
 We perform two concerts every year with professional soloists and orchestra, in late November and late March, usually in St John’s Church, Wellington.
-New members, with an enthusiasm for choral music and who love singing, are warmly welcomed for all sections.
+New members who have an enthusiasm for choral music and love singing are warmly welcomed for all sections.
 There are no auditions, but some sight reading ability is helpful.